Better Instruction-Following Through Minimum Bayes Risk: MBR Distillation

 \subsubsection{Iterative DPO on MBR-Decoded Outputs}

 Having obtained SFT models, we now conduct DPO to improve the models on their own MBR-decoded outputs, an approach first proposed by \cite{yang2024directpreferenceoptimizationneural} for improving machine translation.
 We start by randomly drawing a further 3000 prompts from UltraChat (excluding the samples that have already been selected for SFT).
 Next, we generate $N_{\mathrm{cand}} = 12$ candidate outputs from our \textit{sft} models using these prompts.
+We use a smaller $N_{\mathrm{cand}}$ than for MBR inference to balance performance and compute cost, as we know from Figure \ref{fig:N_and_t_plots} that using an $N_{\mathrm{cand}}$ value above 10 already yields significant gains.
 Following \cite{yang2024directpreferenceoptimizationneural}, we then score the candidate outputs using a utility metric and form preference pairs from the highest-scoring and lowest-scoring outputs.
 This preference pair dataset is then used for DPO on the \textit{sft} models, yielding \textit{dpo}-MBR-1.
 We extend upon \cite{yang2024directpreferenceoptimizationneural} by iteratively repeating this process twice more, each time using the latest \textit{dpo} models as the base model paired with a fresh set of 3000 prompts, yielding the models \textit{dpo}-MBR-2 and \textit{dpo}-MBR-3.
-See Appendix \ref{sec:appendix_hyperparams} for a summary of our SFT and DPO hyperparameters and Appendix \ref{sec:appendix_bmw} for experimental results from using another preference pair selection strategy.
+See Appendix \ref{sec:appendix_hyperparams} for a summary of our SFT and DPO hyperparameters, Appendix \ref{sec:appendix_bmw} for experimental results from using another preference pair selection strategy, and Appendix \ref{sec:appendix_algos_distillation} for mathematical and algorithmic overviews of MBR distillation.